makeandbuild/courier-agent-engine/README.md

 ------------------
 Using the .img file you created above create your INFO.txt file and edit your INFO.txt file to contain the proper information.
 Using your Mac create a .zip file containing the .img and INFO.txt file.
 Then upload that .zip file to https://s3.amazonaws.com/makeandbuild/rpi/imgs and make sure that the final .zip file you upload is public in S3!
 Your done!
 Let everyone know about it on Slack or something.
 We probably really need a channel just for these sort of discussions but we can just do it on the general channel until people start yelling enough.

-You can find the existing MNB_Base.zip here.
+You can find the existing MNB_Base.zip here https://s3.amazonaws.com/makeandbuild/rpi/imgs/MNB_Base.zip